Masks (Star Trek: The Next Generation): Plot

-A classroom of children on the Enterprise-D and Data are making clay sculptures under the supervision of Deanna Troi when a mysterious-looking rogue comet is discovered that is determined to have been en route from a distant star system for eighty-seven million years (since the mid-Cretaceous).
+A classroom of children on the Enterprise-D and Data are making clay sculptures under the supervision of Deanna Troi when a mysterious-looking rogue comet is discovered that is determined to have been en route from a distant star system for 87 million years (since the mid-Cretaceous).
 The crew initiates a sensor scan of it, triggering a flash of light onboard and a distortion within the comet's inner core.
-Sensors are reconfigured for a low intensity sweep which will last thirty-nine hours.
-Eighteen hours later, Data creates a clay mask with a compass symbol identical to that seen on an artifact found in Troi's quarters and on Eric Burton's computer terminal, raising suspicions.
-It is discovered that the comet has been using the Enterprise scans as a carrier wave to send information back to the ship; this has caused icons (alien-looking ideographic symbols like Mayan glyphs) which Data is somehow able to read to appear on the ship's computer and the creation of artifacts throughout the ship by the replicator systems.
+Sensors are reconfigured for a low-intensity sweep which will last thirty-nine hours.
+Eighteen hours later, Data creates a clay mask with a sun symbol identical to that seen on an artifact found in Troi's quarters and on Eric Burton's computer terminal, raising suspicions.
+It is discovered that the comet has been using the Enterprise scans as a carrier wave to send information back to the ship, which has caused icons (alien-looking ideographic symbols like Mayan glyphs) that Data is somehow able to read to appear on the ship's computer and the creation of artifacts throughout the ship by the replicator systems.
 The crew use a phaser beam to remove the outer shell of the comet nucleus and find that an "incredible, huge, Mayan-esque, geometric piece of technology" was at the inner core of the former comet nucleus.
 Data believes that the object is an informational archive and is confined to his quarters when he starts to exhibit what is described as the equivalent of multiple personalities, initially assuming the personality of the mischievous Ihat, but soon manifesting others, such as a sacrificial victim, a frightened boy, and a tired elderly man, each of which has an identifying ceremonial neckplate.
 Though initially the Enterprise continues to scan the Archive, hoping to determine how to reverse or stop the changes, bit by bit, the ship is being transformed, so the crew decide to attempt to destroy the Archive, only to be impeded by the changes.
 The Archive activates a tractor beam, overriding ship control systems.
 While Geordi searches for the Archive's transformation program, Captain Picard determines that they need to understand the meanings of the artifacts, and talks to the various personalities that Data exhibits to learn more.